LTibbs/tardigrade_microbiome/README.md

 ## Code
 This folder contains code used.
 Use the `tardigrade_microbiome_processing_clean.R` script to process the mothur output (found in `taxonomy` folder).
 The `config.toml` file is used partway through the R file.
 The `beta_diversity.R` file was not used in the published analysis but was requested as follow-up to https://github.com/mooreryan/divnet-rs/issues/3.

+## Other
+The file `OTUs1to12761_formatted.fasta` contains the consensus sequences for OTUs 1-12761.
+Posted March 9, 2023 upon request.